By Laia Cardona, on 11 June 2020

 - Internet Marketing: Marketing that takes place on the internet.

-- In-store marketing: Promotional strategies carried out in a physical store, for example, promotion of special offers by means of signage.
+- In-store Marketing: Promotional strategies carried out in a physical store, for example, promotion special offers with signage.

 - Industrial Marketing: Marketing in which one company tries to sell industrial products or services to others.

-- Long tail: Strategy based on targeting a number of niche markets, rather than a larger segment.
+- Long Tail Marketing: Targeting a number of niche markets, rather than a larger segment.

 - Loyalty Marketing: Marketing focused on retaining existing customers.

-- Local Marketing: Marketing whose campaigns are directed to people physically close to the point of sale.
+- Local Marketing: Marketing campaigns that are directed to people physically close to the point of sale.

-- Massive Marketing: Marketing that intends to sell a product or service to as many people as possible.
+- Mass Marketing: Marketing that intends to sell a product or service to as many people as possible.

 - Mobile Marketing: Marketing based on creating campaigns specially designed to be consumed over mobile.

-- Multi-Level Marketing: Marketing that seeks to make customers themselves sellers of products.
-Generally this is not a very ethical style of marketing.
+- Multi-Level Marketing: Marketing that seeks to make customers sellers of products.
+Generally, this is not a very ethical style of marketing.